Dmytro Blazheyovskyi

-Dmytro Blazheyovskyi (Ukrainian: Дмитро Блажейовський; 21 August 1910 – 23 April 2011) was a Ukrainian Catholic priest and writer.
+Dmytro Blazheyovskyi (Ukrainian: Дмитро Блажейовський, Polish: Dmytro Błażejowski; 21 August 1910 – 23 April 2011) was a Ukrainian Catholic priest and writer.
 Blazheyovskyi authored over twenty-five scholarly articles on the history of the Ukrainian church.
 He died in Lviv, aged 100.

 Blazheyovskyi was well known in Ukraine for his numerous sketches of traditional Ukrainian embroidery.
 Throughout his life, Blazheyovskyi had exhibitions of his work in his home country and abroad.
 On 6 May 1999, he opened a museum in Lviv.
 He was awarded with the Shevchenko National Prize.

 Biography

-Father Doctor Dmytro Blazheyovskyi was born in 1910 in Wisłok Wielki, Sianik, Lemkivshchyna.
+Blazheyovskyi was born in 1910 in Wisłok Górny in the Lemko Region.
 He studied in the Gymnasium in Przemyśl (1922-1930).
-He studied Philosophy, Theology, and History in 1933-1946 at Catholic universities in Rome, completed two doctoral studies (in Theology (1942) – the University of the Urbaniana; in History (1946) – the Gregorian University).
+He studied Philosophy, Theology, and History in 1933-1946 at Catholic universities in Italy, completed two doctoral studies (in Theology (1942) – Pontifical Urban University; in History (1946) – Pontifical Gregorian University).
 He was ordained on 2 April 1939 in Rome.

 After, he worked as a priest among the Ukrainian diaspora in the United States of America – Ansonia, Connecticut (1946–47), St. Joseph, Missouri (1947-55), Omaha and Lincoln, Nebraska, Denver, Colorado; and organized parishes in those cities in 1950-1955; Denver (1955–58), Philadelphia, Pennsylvania (1958–59), Houston, Texas (1959-73).

 After 1973, he published twenty-five scientific, ten articles in History of the Church, and Ukrainian Religious Embroiders, fourteen albums of embroidered designs.
-Upon Ukraine's independence from the Soviet Union, Blazejowskyj began to bring exhibitions of his icons and gonfalons.
+Following the declaration of Independence of Ukraine, Blazheyovskyi began to bring exhibitions of his icons and gonfalons.

-Last years and death
+Later years and death

-From 1992-2010, he held 170 exhibitions of embroidered icons in Ukraine and 55 exhibitions outside Ukraine.
+From 1992-2010, Blazheyovskyi held 170 exhibitions of embroidered icons in Ukraine and 55 exhibitions outside Ukraine.
 On 6 May 1999, he opened his museum of embroidered icons in Lviv.
 Until 2010 he lived in Rome, where he celebrated his 100th anniversary and the 70th anniversary of priest work.
-He solemnly celebrated his 100th anniversary in Lviv; the celebration was held on 20 August 2010 at the Maria Zankovetska Theater.
+He solemnly celebrated his 100th anniversary in Lviv; the celebration was held on 20 August 2010 at the Maria Zankovetska Theatre.
 He died on Easter Saturday, 23 April 2011, at the age of 101.
-Dmytro Blazejowskyj is buried at Yaniv Cemetery, Lviv.
+Blazheyovskyi is buried at Yaniv Cemetery, Lviv.